Superrehtard/old_diaspora_wiki/glossary2.md

 [ [Nesc.io](https://Nesc.io) **|** [Social.Mathaba.net](https://Social.Mathaba.net) **|** [Social.SeaWolfSanctuary.com](http://social.seawolfsanctuary.com) **|** [Pod.Orkz.net](https://Pod.Orkz.net) ]

 - **Netiquette** <br />
-(short for 'network etiquette' or 'Internet etiquette') is a set of social conventions that facilitate interaction over networks, ranging from Usenet and mailing lists to blogs and forums.&nbsp; These rules were described in IETF RFC 1855.&nbsp; However, like many Internet phenomena, the concept and its application remain in a state of flux, and vary from community to community (**Wikipedia**) <br />
+(short for 'network etiquette' or 'Internet etiquette') is a set of social conventions that facilitate interaction over networks, ranging from Usenet and mailing lists to blogs and forums.&nbsp; These rules were described in IETF RFC 1855.&nbsp; However, like many Internet phenomena, the concept and its application remain in a state of flux, and vary from community to community. ([Wikipedia](http://wikipedia.org/wiki/Netiquette)) <br />
 • http://urbandictionary.com/define.php?term=netiquette <br />
 • http://wikipedia.org/wiki/Netiquette <br />